 - The Bill R. Foster and Family Recreation Center

-The Missouri State campus is home to 15 NCAA Division I athletic teams.
-One of the great benefits of being a student at Missouri State is that, with the exception of baseball and ice hockey, students do not have to purchase tickets to regular season home athletic events.
+The Missouri State campus is home to 17 NCAA Division I athletic teams.
+One of the benefits of being a student at Missouri State is that, with the exception of baseball and ice hockey, students do not have to purchase tickets to regular season home athletic events.

 Maroon Madness, our official student body pep organization, is the perfect home for sports fanatics.
 You can even join your student for free tailgating at BearFest Village prior to home football games.